libgit2/pygit2/docs/merge.rst

 - is_fastforward: bool, whether the merge was fastforward or not
 - fastforward_oid: Oid, in the case it was a fastforward, this is the forwarded Oid.
-- index: represents the repository index after the merge